NRKushnir/RYR-IP3-Martin/README.md

 # RYR-IP3-Martin

-These scripts were designed to process data exported from the AIVIA software (DRVISION Technologies), which is used to count protein structures within our 2D images.
+This script is designed to process data exported from the AIVIA software (DRVISION Technologies), which is used to count protein structures within 2D images.

-There are two scripts: one for batch processing, which considers all data sets, and one for individual data sets, which is arbitrary and applies to only a single file.
-The individual data set used here was chosen solely for example purposes.

-In the individual data set script, the initial input data is processed by converting pixels to microns using the provided pixel-to-micron conversion specific to our images.
-This conversion factor must be updated if applied to different data sets.
-The processed data is then converted into a .csv file and used to generate ROIs (regions of interest) that divide our 1024x1024 image into a 5x5 grid, creating 25 equal-sized segments.

-The resulting .csv file can then be used in the batch processing script, which performs a series of steps to isolate the necessary columns (x and y centroids and the outlined area of each individual structure) and processes this data to generate a file.
-This file highlights the area of each ROI, the number of structures within each ROI, and confirmation of whether an area is empty.
-Note that the .csv file is optional, as the batch processing script includes functionality to generate a data sheet directly from the original export.
-However, the targeted columns and labels may vary for different data sets and should be adjusted accordingly.

-Additional functions in the scripts include proper labeling, differentiation between samples, and safeguards to ensure accurate data processing.

-The final output consists of two data sets, each divided into two subsets: WT and KO.
+It is a batch processing script made to optimize processing time for bulk datasets.
+For this script, it handles two data sets, each divided into two subsets: WT and KO.
 Each subset includes three replicates, with three data categories per replicate (free, cluster, and total).

+The script processes the initial input data by extracting specific columns from the original .csv file to create a new file.
+The targeted columns and labels may vary across datasets and should be adjusted accordingly.
+The extracted values, originally in pixel format, are converted to microns using a provided pixel-to-micron conversion factor specific to the images.
+This factor must be updated when applied to different datasets.
+The processed data is then used to generate ROIs (regions of interest) based on the x,y coordinates of each point.
+Each point is assigned to an ROI depending on its location within the image, which is divided into a 5x5 grid of 25 equal-sized segments.

+Safeguards are in place to ensure accurate processing, such as validating that the required files exist and that the ROIs are not empty.
+The .csv file is converted into an .xlsx file for easier viewing.
+The output includes the area of each ROI to confirm equal division, the number of structures within each ROI, and whether an ROI is empty.

+Additional functions of the script include proper labeling and sample differentiation to ensure accurate data processing.

+The final output consists of the following files:

+A .xlsx file containing the selected columns of interest, including structure number, area, and x,y coordinates.
+A processed .xlsx file detailing the positions of structures within the grid and the area of each ROI.
+A counts .xlsx file indicating the number of structures in each ROI and whether any ROIs are empty.